UCI-GDIM31/w0-setup-check-in-CocoaShiba/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+NA

 2. Scope management
+Keeping a game within the bounds of what can reasonably be completed depending on the amount of people working on the game, how experienced the team is, and how much of a budget you have.

 3. Iteration
+Repeating a section of code a set amount of times, a varied amount of times, or until a certain condition is met.

 4. Object-Oriented programming
+Certain programming languages that use "objects" as a way to efficiently store and manipulate data.
+Objects contain a set of custom methods and properties, and are created by defining a class or struct.

 5. Model-View-Controller architecture
+NA

 ## Complete!